cyclaero/xcssecovid/README.md

        -z day#             The day# of the last data point in the imported time series to be included for curve fitting.
                            [default: last day of the imported series].

+       -q                  Output the time series of the whole set of the simulated differential equations of the given model along with the extracted CSSE@JHU's Covid-19 case data.\n\n\

-       -r depth            Retrospective day by day curve fitting and simulation of the model back for depth number of days.
+       -r depth            Retrospective day by day curve fitting and simulation of the model back for depth number of days.\n\
+                           (Note: the -q and -r options are mutually exclusive, the last option on the command line counts).\n\n\

        -h|-?|?
 Show these usage instructions.